Kevin Andrews (politician): Opposition (2007–2013)

 During 2008 and 2009, he served as Chairman of the Coalition's Policy Review Committee, reviewing and developing the Opposition's policies, until he was promoted to the Shadow Cabinet (to the position of Shadow Minister for Families, Housing and Human Services) in December 2009 by the newly elected Opposition Leader, Tony Abbott.
 He was also appointed Deputy Chairman of the Coalition Policy Development Committee.

 In November 2009, Andrews declared his candidacy against Malcolm Turnbull in a vote for a leadership spill, in opposition to Turnbull's support for the government's emissions trading scheme.
 He had declared himself a climate change sceptic, saying that "the jury is still out" on human contributions to global warming.
 However, the partyroom voted down a leadership spill 41 votes to 35 and Andrews' challenge consequently did not eventuate.
 After continued leadership speculation, a second party room meeting was held, at which point the leadership was declared vacant.
 Tony Abbott, Joe Hockey, and Malcolm Turnbull all stood for the leadership, and Tony Abbott was ultimately successful.
 Following his election as Leader, Abbott promoted Andrews to the Shadow Cabinet as Minister for Families, Housing and Human Services.

 At the 2010 federal election, Andrews was re-elected to the seat of Menzies with a 2.7-point swing against the Labor Party.
 He was subsequently re-elected in 2013, 2016 and 2019, becoming the "Father of the Parliament".

 Andrews chaired the Joint Standing Committee on the National Disability Insurance Scheme, the Human Rights Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade, the Joint Select Committee on Australia's Family Law System, the Coalition Policy Committee on Foreign Affairs, Defence and Trade, and the Australia–China Parliamentary Friendship Group.
 He was also co-chair of the informal Parliamentary Friends of Hong Kong.

-Abbott Government (2013–2015)
+Abbott government (2013–2015)

-In the Abbott Government, Andrews served as Minister for Social Services from September 2013 to December 2014.
+In the Abbott government, Andrews served as Minister for Social Services from September 2013 to December 2014.
 He was then Minister for Defence from December 2014 to September 2015.

 On 14 September 2015, after Deputy Leader Julie Bishop announced she would support Malcolm Turnbull in challenge against Prime Minister Tony Abbott for the leadership of the Liberal Party, Andrews announced he supported Abbott and would stand for the deputy leadership against Bishop.
 Bishop retained the position of Deputy Liberal Leader with 70 votes to Andrews' 30.
+Upon the appointment of the Turnbull government Andrews was dropped from the new Ministry and moved to the backbench.